Angela McCluskey: Biography

 Angela McCluskey was born in the Dennistoun area of Glasgow, Scotland, on 28 February 1960.
 She moved to London and found work as a film publicist, and then in the music video department of EMI Records.
 In 1993, she relocated to the United States, to Hollywood, California.

 McCluskey was married to composer Paul Cantelon, whom she met in about 1992 in London where he was playing piano in a restaurant.

 In Los Angeles in 1993, McCluskey, Cantelon and their friend Shark formed the Wild Colonials.
 Two albums, Fruit of Life (1994) and This Can't Be Life (1996), were followed by performances at 1997's Lilith Fair road show.
-During this period, McCluskey worked with Dr. John, Cyndi Lauper, Deep Forest, Joe Henry, The The.
+During this period, McCluskey worked with Dr. John, Cyndi Lauper, Deep Forest, Joe Henry, and The The.

-In 1996, McCluskey collaborated with Triptych for the album Curio, an album of cover songs recorded on a Warner Brothers sound stage in Hollywood,California.
+In 1996, McCluskey collaborated with Triptych for the album Curio, an album of cover songs recorded on a Warner Brothers sound stage in Hollywood, California.

 In 2001, McCluskey and Télépopmusik collaborated on a song titled "Breathe."
 The song was a transatlantic hit, entering the US Billboard Hot 100 and peaking in the Top 50 on the UK Singles chart.
 McCluskey collaborated with the group on several of the songs on their debut album, Genetic World and also lent her vocals to several songs on the group's 2005 follow-up, Angel Milk.

 In 2004, McCluskey released her debut solo album The Things We Do on Manhattan Records/ Blue Note.
 The record was written and recorded in Manhattan and Sweden.
 It was produced by Shudder to Think's Nathan Larson.